 Yes, I thought at that time that my knowledge is frail, that I scratched only just below the surface, tiny drops in a vast ocean of perfumes, with so many new perfumes airing every single day.
 How can I possibly grasp them all?
 The quantity led me to pull away, shy away, retreat to my safe zone of familiar scents.

 I learned to be cautious, to take one step at a time, one scent per week, to work more on my self, to sharpen the distinction, to dive deeper in components, to…breathe!

-I travelled, collecting new scents and olfactory experiences.
+I traveled, collecting new scents and olfactory experiences.
 I found some.
 Others found me.

-Olfactory world is like a huge garden.
+The olfactory world is like a huge garden.
 I came across an old garden.
 Lush, scented, colourfull, joyous.
-It spoke to me in language of scents, and it made me happy.
+It spoke to me in the language of scents, and it made me happy.